Bhavai dance

-Bhavai is a genre of folk dance popular in Rajasthan state in northern India.
+Bhavai is a genre of folk dance popular in Rajasthan state in northern India which is performed solo.
 The male or female performers balance a number of earthen pots or brass/metal pitchers as they dance nimbly, pirouetting and then swaying with the soles of their feet perched on the top of a glass bottles, on the edge of the sword, on the rim of a brass/metal thali (plate) and on the broken glass during the performance.